hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

   - Kaldoaivi
   - packrafting
 ---
-On July 24th at 8.50am it was time to get on board of the Finnair flight AY557 which departed from Helsinki for a 1 hours and 20 minutes flight north to Ivalo - deep in Finnish Lapland.
+On July 24th at 8.50 am it was time to get on board of the Finnair flight AY557 which departed from Helsinki for a 1 hours and 20 minutes flight north to Ivalo - deep in Finnish Lapland.
 1 week of hiking and packrafting in the Kaldoaivi Wilderness Area was in front of me - including a visit to Siida, a museum which displays Saami art and culture.
 Having bought a museum card for Finland (59 EUR) I was able to visit most of the museums for 1 year.
 Since entrance to a museum usually costs around 9-10 EUR it's more than worth it if you travel around in Finland.

 Having been around Ivalo last year during the winter time with Konstantin, I decided to go on a hiking and packrafting trip with Caj who was also traveling with me earlier this year to the first Swedish Packrafting Round Up on the Voxnan river in Sweden.